hashicorp/terraform-provider-aws/website/docs/r/fsx_ontap_volume.html.markdown

 ### Aggregate Configuration

 * `aggregates` - (Optional) Used to specify the names of the aggregates on which the volume will be created.
 Each aggregate needs to be in the format aggrX where X is the number of the aggregate.
-* `constituents_per_aggregate` - (Optional) Used to explicity set the number of constituents within the FlexGroup per storage aggregate. the default value is `8`.
+* `constituents_per_aggregate` - (Optional) Used to explicitly set the number of constituents within the FlexGroup per storage aggregate. the default value is `8`.

 ### SnapLock Configuration